DcmanProductions/Chase-CLI-Parser/README.md

 ## Example

-Here's an example of how you can use Chase CLI Parser in your .NET application:
+Here's an example of how you can use clip.net in your .NET application:

 ```csharp
 using System;